mattia-3rne/low-level-discrete-fourier-transform-pipeline/README.md

 **Theoretical Approach**
 In the final stage, we transform the processed frequency-domain data back into the time domain via **Signal Reconstruction**.

 The goal is to take the filtered spectral coefficients and compute the corresponding time-domain signal.
 Because the DFT is a bijective mapping, this operation is perfectly invertible.
-However, since coefficients were modified via thresholding, the reconstructed signal $\mathbf{\hat{x}}$ will be a denoised approximation of the original input.
+However, since coefficients were modified via thresholding, the reconstructed signal will be a denoised approximation of the original input.

 **Mathematical Formulation**